 This approach does not preclude us from reviewing and filing for future use allegations or evidence of money laundering and tax evasion tied to mortgage fraud or mortgage securitization fraud.

-In one interesting case in New Jersey, a victim researched particulars of his case through a public records search after losing his home.
-He claims to have evidence of two separate title searches that were sworn to by attorneys.
+In one interesting case in New Jersey, a man researched the particulars of his case through various public records after losing his home.
+He claims to have two separate title searches that were sworn to by attorneys.
 The first document listed his property location in the county where he lives.
 The second document listed his property location in a county on the other side of the state.

 One of his many comments was that the counterfeiting was sloppy.